Insight

 "When an injury is objective in nature, the plaintiff in a negligence action is competent to testify as to the injury and such testimony may be sufficient for the jury to render a verdict without expert medical testimony; however, a causal connection between a permanent condition, an injury, and a preexisting affliction or condition is a complicated medical question, and expert testimony is needed because a layperson is unable to understand causation in those circumstances."
 Martin v.
 Ramos, 120 N.E.3d 244 (Ind.
 Ct.
 App.
 2019) (Emphasis added).

 So, you were injured in a car crash.
 Will your attorney need to hire an Expert Witness to testify about your injuries and treatment?
 If so, who?
 The answer is it depends on how complex and severe the injuries are.
-Talk to your lawyer about these questions.
+It is always wise to hire a lawyer who can evaluate whether expert testimony will be necessary and ensure the right witnesses are presented to strengthen your case

 Related Articles